 - 1. hold a baccalaureate degree from an accredited college or university. - 2. complete and file with the graduate education office the application packet for admission to the university.
 This application must be submitted prior to registering for classes and before the deadline established by the graduate admission office. - provide official transcripts of all college work completed to date for the registrar and the graduate office.
 After the applicant is accepted, a supplementary official transcript showing any additional work completed at other institutions is also required. - 4. have an overall minimum grade point average of 2.50 on a four-point scale for the last 64 hours of undergraduate work or the overall cumulative G.P.A. presented for the baccalaureate degree.
 Applicants must hold, or be qualified to hold, a standard Mississippi State Department of Education teaching license.
-If an applicant has a G.P.A. below 2.50, the applicant may appeal the admissions decision by presenting a Graduate Record Exam score of 800 (verbal and quantitative) or the Miller's Analogy Test score of 370.
-English, social studies, mathematics or biology education
+If an applicant has a G.P.A. below 2.50, the applicant may appeal the admissions decision by presenting a Graduate Record Exam minimum score of 800 (verbal and quantitative-taken prior to July 2012) or 290 (verbal and quantitative-taken after July 2012).
+The Miller's Analogy Test score of 370 is also accepted.

-- applicants waiving licensure must provide official documentation of a score of 370 on the Miller's Analogy Test, or an 800 combined verbal and quantitative score on the Graduate Record Exam. - 5. have a TK20 account (tk20.wmcarey.edu), which is the School of Education's electronic portfolio. - 6. hold or qualify to hold a Class A teacher's license if planning to teach at the elementary or secondary school level in Mississippi.
+- 5. have a TK20 account (tk20.wmcarey.edu), which is the School of Education's electronic portfolio. - 6. hold or qualify to hold a Class A teacher's license if planning to teach at the elementary or secondary school level in Mississippi.
 If deemed necessary by the student's advisor and/or the dean, students who are licensed in Mississippi through the alternate route may be required to complete additional course work in the area of concentration to strengthen the student's academic preparation for graduate study.
-A copy of this license must be filed in the graduate office. - declare a major and file a program plan signed by the student's advisor prior to completing nine hours of graduate work.
+A copy of this license must be filed in the graduate office. - 7. declare a major and file a program plan signed by the student's advisor prior to completing nine hours of graduate work.
 This plan will be approved and becomes an application for candidacy for the degree. - B. Applicants for the Master of Education degree who seek an advanced license in a different area than their education bachelor's degree will be required to take additional courses beyond the 30-hour master's degree in order to meet requirements for licensure.
 The additional coursework will be determined by the director of graduate education and will be listed in detail on the student's program of study. - C. Upon special request by the student and the approval of the Graduate Committee, the teacher license requirement may be waived only for a student pursuing a graduate degree in English, biology, mathematics, or social science who is currently employed in a college, nonpublic institution or a position not requiring a teacher's license.
 In the event the licensure requirement is waived, the following notation will be entered upon the student's transcript: "Student does not meet requirements for teacher licensure."
 Students must request waiver in writing and must state the reason for the request.